Obidiemekpo/dataacademy-labs/.github/README.md

 1. Sets up the same Terraform state storage configuration
 2. Initializes Terraform with the existing state
+3. Optionally taints and recreates resources before destroying (useful for partial destroy/recreate)
-3. Creates a destroy plan
+4. Creates a destroy plan
-4. Applies the destroy plan to remove all resources
+5. Applies the destroy plan to remove all resources
-5. Creates a GitHub issue to notify about the successful destruction
+6. Creates a GitHub issue to notify about the successful destruction

 This workflow can be triggered in two ways:
 - Automatically at midnight UTC (00:00) every day via a cron schedule